Sauble Beach, Ontario: Beach and other activities

 A phenomenon of sandbar deposits building out along the Lake Huron shoreline keeps the water at Sauble very shallow and warm.
 This is one of the very few beaches in Ontario where cars were, until recently, allowed to drive and park on the sand near the water, at least on the side (left of the entrance) that is part of the Saugeen First Nation native lands.
 In 2019, however, the First Nation also banned beach parking.

 Recreational activities include swimming, windsurfing, water-skiing, fishing, golfing, lawn bowling, tennis, street dances, beach volleyball, snowmobiling, cross-country skiing and birding.
 The town hosts an annual Winterfest.
 In summer, there are weekly Family Movie Nights, an annual sandcastle building contest, Cruise Nights on Tuesdays, a Sauble Beach Guitar Festival and an 8 km Walk/Run.
 The Festival of the Classical Guitar has been held since 2007.

 The Canadian National (Beach) Volleyball Championships have been held there, and the local Sauble Speedway (with a Hepworth, Ontario address) was on the CASCAR professional racing circuit.
 The Speedway was purchased by new owners in 2017 and they obtained NASCAR sanctioning in 2018.

+A 2023 publication stated that Sauble Beach receives approximately 400,000 tourists annually.

 Sauble Beach is the permanent year-round home to approximately 2,000 people.
 The cottage owners add thousands of seasonal community members, some who stay through the spring to fall time period and others who retreat to Sauble on weekends.
 In summer, the visitor count increases to over 30,000 on hot weekends and up to 60,000 on a long weekend.